UBICenter/child-allowance/jb/empirical.md

 The change in food consumption as a percentage of the total transfer was high across most interventions.
 For example, a 2018 World Bank meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*), Malawi's SCTP (148%\*\*), and Kenya's CT-OVC (60%\*\*).
-On the other hand, some transfers--- most often smaller or irregular transfers--- had no impact on food consumption.
+On the other hand, some transfers---most often smaller or irregular transfers---had no impact on food consumption.
-Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta` .
+Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta`.

 This increase in household food consumption is reflected in more concrete measures of nutritional outcomes for recipient households.
 The number of meals eaten per day unilaterally increased across the programs that measured it: